lassejlv/badcss/docs/docs.md

 # Getting Started

 ::: danger
 It's not recommended to use this framework in production.
 This framework is still in development and is not ready for production use.
+Wait until v1 is released, which will be stable.
 :::

 Welcome to the start of documentation.
 To get started, you will need to add the following script to your HTML file.